rgyoung6/DBTCShiny/README.md

 Follow the instructions on the NCBI [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#blast-executables) executables page to obtain a local version of the BLAST tools.

 ### R package taxonomizr to establish a local NCBI taxonomy database
-The R package taxonomizr is used to establish a NCBI taxaID database (NOTE: this package is also required when using the taxon assignment elements in the DBTC pipeline)
+The R package taxonomizr is used to establish a NCBI taxaID database (NOTE: this package is also required when using the taxon assignment elements in the DBTC pipeline).
 ```
 install.packages(taxonomizr)
 library(taxonomizr)